 The theoretical VSF describes the distribution of voids reaching a threshold value in their density contrast field.
 Therefore, in order to compare data with an analytical VSF model, voids are post-processed to have a fixed value in their mean density contrast in the tracer distribution where they are detected~\citep{contarini_2019,verza_2019,vsf_euclid,contarini_2023,contarini_2024,beyond2pt}.

 In this work, we explore a new methodology to post-process the void catalog.
+From now on, we refer to the post-processed voids as threshold voids, to be distinguished from the watershed voids of the \vide original catalog.
 The standard methodology for post-processing watershed voids for VSF analyses~\citep{contarini_2019,verza_2019,vsf_euclid,contarini_2023,contarini_2024} consists of growing a sphere around each void center, finding the maximum radius at which the mean density reaches the void formation threshold in the galaxy distribution\footnote{This methodology is conceptually similar to the spherical overdensity package of the {\tt Subfind} algorithm used to post-process Friend-of-Friends halos~\citep{springel_2001_gadget,dolag_2009}}.
 This methodology represents a simple and robust way to post-process \vide voids, however it presents some arbitrariness.
-The first regards the choice of the void center used to grow the sphere.
+The first one regards the choice of the void center used to grow the sphere.
 Usually, the standard choice is to adopt the volume-weighted barycenter provided by \vide.
 This quantity is the geometrical center of the entire watershed void, and it has been shown to be ideal for measuring the VGCF~\citep{hamaus_2014_profile,hamaus_2016,hamaus_2020,hamaus_2022}.
 However, it is not guaranteed to be as optimal for threshold voids, which consider only the inner part of voids.
 The other potential issue concerns the fact that the method grows spheres, and this may introduce dependencies on the cosmology adopted to produce the catalog, a topic that recent analyses are investigating~\citep[][see Section~\ref{subsec:vsf_analysis}]{correa_2021,radinovic_2024}.
 Moreover, overlaps among the volume of different spherical voids usually occur, leading to the introduction of criteria to select overlapping voids~\citep[usually treated as hard spheres,][]{contarini_2019,verza_2019,vsf_euclid}.
 Finally, a spherical void finder step removes the original void shape information coming from the Voronoi tessellation and watershed algorithm, which has been shown to contain relevant cosmological information~\citep{kreisch_2022}.